ChapmanCPSC370/TLT_SIgn_in_app/README.md

 ## Dependencies

 Needs Xcode 7.0.1 or higher and Swift 2.0 or higher.
 To install Xcode you need an Intel-based Mac running Mac OS X Snow Leopard or later.
-No external libraries or frameworks needed at this point in development.
+No additional libraries or frameworks needed at this point in development.

 ## Installation